Girls' Education Program (EDA)

 Key Information

-The girls’ Education support aims to improve the learning opportunities and outcomes for about 10,000 most marginalized girls in ‘Minjar Shenkora woreda’ (administrative area).
+The Girls’ Education Program aims to improve the learning opportunities and outcomes for about 10,000 most marginalized girls in ‘Minjar Shenkora woreda’ (administrative area) in Ethiopia.
 Access to a good quality education will give these girls the chance of a better future for themselves, their families and their communities.

-The project employs an innovative approach to improve girls‘ acadmic performance, dropout rate, girls‘ retention, and low awareness of the community towards girls‘ education and their participation by involving all the key stakeholders: school teachers, directors, parents, community leaders, community based organizations, alumnus girls and others through periodic community dialogues, trainings, girls mentorship and review meetings.
-A new ‘’mentorship service’ strategy is introduced for the primary school girls who have various education challenges from their communities/families/ and who are in need of close follow-up.
+The project employs an innovative approach to improve girls‘ academic performance, retention, and community awareness of the importance of girls' education by involving key stakeholders: school teachers, directors, parents, community leaders, community based organizations, alumni and others through periodic community dialogues, trainings, mentorship and review meetings.
+A new ‘’mentorship service strategy is introduced for the primary school girls who have various education challenges and who are in need of close follow-up.
 In the first year approximately 300 girls will get mentorship service.
 Selection of needy girls will be made by the school teachers and directors in close cooperation with EDA and school management committees.
-The numbers of girls to be involved in mentorship service will be increased to 500 in the second and third year.
-The volunteer mentors will support the girls through telephone, scheduled meetings with the girls, their parents, and their teachers.
+The number of girls involved in the mentorship service will be increased to 500 in the second and third year.
+The volunteer mentors will support the girls through the telephone, and scheduled meetings with the girls, their parents, and their teachers.
 These interventions are expected to minimize girls’ absenteeism and dropout, improve girls’ completion rate, and enhance their education performance.

 • Support 3000 girls from very poor families with 600 educational materials in 15 target schools.